ietf-wg-cellar/ebml-specification/specification.markdown

 Document [@!W3C.REC-xml-20081126].
 An EBML Schema **MUST** be clearly associated with one or more EBML Document Types.
-An EBML Document Type is identified by a string stored within the EBML Header in the DocType Element; for example matroska or webm (see (#doctype-element)).
-The DocType value for an EBML Document Type **MUST** be unique, persistent and described in the IANA Registry (see (#ebml-doctypes-registry)).
+An EBML Document Type is identified by a string stored within the EBML Header in the DocType Element -- for example, matroska or webm (see (#doctype-element)).
+The DocType value for an EBML Document Type **MUST** be unique, persistent, and described in the IANA Registry (see (#ebml-doctypes-registry)).

 An EBML Schema **MUST** declare exactly one EBML Element at Root Level (referred to as the Root Element) that occurs exactly once within an EBML Document.
 The Void Element **MAY** also occur at Root Level but is not a Root Element (see (#void-element)).

 The EBML Schema **MUST** document all Elements of the EBML Body.
-The EBML Schema does not document Global Elements that are defined by this document (namely the Void Element and the CRC-32 Element).
+The EBML Schema does not document Global Elements that are defined by this document (namely, the Void Element and the CRC-32 Element).

-The EBML Schema **MUST NOT** use the Element ID `0x1A45DFA3` which is reserved for the EBML Header for the purpose of resynchronization.
+The EBML Schema **MUST NOT** use the Element ID `0x1A45DFA3`, which is reserved for the EBML Header for the purpose of resynchronization.

 An EBML Schema **MAY** constrain the use of EBML Header Elements